grapa-dev/grapa/maintainers/README.md

 - Update [Basic Syntax Guide](../docs-src/docs/syntax/basic_syntax.md) and migration docs.
 - Scan and update all code samples in documentation (`docs-src`).
 - Empirically re-test all `.grc` scripts.
-- Update the [Programmer Friendliness & Adoption Plan](DEVELOPMENT/PROGRAMMER_FRIENDLINESS_AND_ADOPTION_PLAN.md) if new features address previous pain points.
+- Update the [Language Analysis & Improvement Plan](DEVELOPMENT/LANGUAGE_ANALYSIS_AND_IMPROVEMENT_PLAN.md) if new features address previous pain points.
 - Cross-link all relevant docs (basic_syntax.md, migration docs, comment handling guide, this plan).
 - Ensure a sign-off step in the PR/release process for documentation and sample updates.